 No visitors are allowed on the wards

-Patients will meet their visitor in a specified room on the ground floor.
-If the patient is restricted to bed, or needs assistance, the staff will transfer them to a wheelchair and take them downstairs to meet the visitor in the specified room.
+Patients will meet their visitors in a specified room on the ground floor.
+If the patient is restricted to bed or needs assistance, the staff will transfer them to a wheelchair and take them downstairs to meet the visitor in the specified room.

 Professional visitors such as solicitors, police, social workers, and housing workers will also be asked to meet with the patient on the ground floor and not on the ward.